Professor Roy Partain

 Anticommons in Public International Law: Consideration of a New Approach for Legal ResearchGachon Law Review (가천법학), vol. 13, no. 1, pp. 211-264Contributions to Journals: Articles

-An Economic Analysis of Chinese Socio-Legal Norms:: A Book Review of the LAWS AND ECONOMICS OF CONFUCIANISMComparative Legal History, vol. 7, no. 2, pp. 228-233Contributions to Journals: Reviews of Books, Films and Articles
+The laws and economics of confucianism: kinship and property in preindustrial China and England by Taisu ZhangComparative Legal History, vol. 7, no. 2, pp. 228-233Contributions to Journals: Reviews of Books, Films and Articles

 Environmental Law and Economics: Theory and PracticeCambridge University Press, Cambridge.
 370 pagesBooks and Reports: Books

 Efficient Development and Enforcement of a Regulatory Framework for Private Operators in South Korea’s Offshore Carbon Capture and Storage ActivitiesLINKING CLIMATE CHANGE POLICIES.
+Weishaar, S., Kim, E., Tiche, F. (eds.).
 Edward Elgar Publishing LimitedChapters in Books, Reports and Conference Proceedings: Chapters